faranalytics/memoiz/README.md

 **memoiz.clear_callable(callable)**

-Clears a callable and all of its entries from the cache.
+Clears the cache and all of the entries for the specified callable.

 ## <h2 id="test">Test</h2>